forzakmah/sample/README.md

 - Specificator: GET
 - Body: None

 Response:
-success:
-- 200 List of places[]
-remark:
+success (HttpStatus 200) places[]
-- The key 'resources' is a jsonObject that contains the field 'mde'.
+The key 'resources' is a jsonObject that contains the field 'mde'.<br />
-- The key mde is stringified JSON, below is an example of the response
+The key mde is stringified JSON, below is an example of the response.<br />

 ```json
 {